-Phoenix Dance Theatre, Campaign Design: The Rite of Spring / Windrush
+Phoenix Dance Theatre, Black Waters / The Rite of Spring / Windrush

 Art Direction · Campaign · Identity · Illustration · Print

-We’re privileged to have collaborated with the internationally renowned contemporary dance company Phoenix Dance Theatre to create the artwork for Windrush: Movement of the People, and the double bill The Rite of Spring & Left Unseen.
+We’re privileged to have collaborated with the internationally renowned contemporary dance company Phoenix Dance Theatre to create the artwork for Windrush: Movement of the People, the double bill The Rite of Spring & Left Unseen and, most recently, Black Waters.

 Double Bill: The Rite of Spring / Left Unseen